smarota17/JobTracker/README.md

 * **Chrome extension:** Create a Chrome extension for JobTracker so users can add applications to the system from their browser.
 * **Link to other employment sites:** Consider using other employment services such as Indeed and Glassdor to generate the list of jobs on the "Application Search" page.
 Currently, JobTracker is only connected to LinkedIn and CareerOneStop.
 * **Chatbot:** Implement Chatbot capability that allows users to communicate effortlessly with the bot and learn about various elements of JobTracker.
+* **SMS notifications:** Implement SMS notifications to supplement the email notification feature when reminding users of upcoming deadlines.

 ## Contribution